barakbri/mcleod/README.md

 #todo

-- remove CDF
-- remove as parameter
-- turn theta to a vector
+- function for folding theta from covariates

-- beta vector
+- function for beta suggestion
+- function for computing likelihood from covariates
+- record approvals

-- simple integration constant as parameter
+- simple integration step constant as parameter
 - fast gamma also for 2-layer dirichlet
 - other noise mechanisms
 - quadrature integration

+- check inputs
+- unit test